google/jscin/src/chrome/ime_api/README.md

 This is currently directly used by the test pages like `/test/testarea.html`.

-## Chrome extension based implementation
+## Inter process communication components based implementation

-The `crext` folder contains multiple files for fully emulating the `chrome.input.ime` experience in any pages inside a browser, using the Chrome extension technology.
+The `ipc` folder contains multiple files for fully emulating the `chrome.input.ime` experience in any pages inside a browser, using the Chrome extension technology via inter process communication (IPC).

-- `content.js`: The core input method module runs in the content script context, based on web page implementation.
+- `ipc_content.js`: The core input method module runs in the content script context, based on web page implementation.
 Will bind input events to the `<INPUT>` and `<TEXTAREA>` HTML tags.
 - `ime_panel.{html,js,css}`: The user interface, that will be injected into the